Bosswestfalen/string_builder/README.md

 # bosswestfalen::string_builder
-[bosswestfalen::string_builder](https://www.github.com/bosswestfalen/string_builder) offers an easy to use class to store `std::string`s and concatenate them on demand.
+[bosswestfalen::string_builder](https://www.github.com/bosswestfalen/string_builder) offers an easy to use class to convert (almost) any type to `std::string` and concatenate them on demand.

 # Building
 To build the project [CMake](https://www.cmake.org) 3.9 or later is needed.